-30 years in legal practice, he is a market-leading lawyer for restructuring and insolvency, project finance and development, banking and finance, corporate/mergers and acquisitions (M&A), and foreign direct investment (FDI).
+30 years in legal practice, he is a market-leading lawyer for restructuring and insolvency, project finance and development, banking and finance, corporate/M&A, and foreign direct investment.
 He also offers extensive experience and expertise in shipping, aviation, and technology, media and telecommunications (TMT).
 Emir holds a law degree from the University of Indonesia and an LLM in international transactions from Bond University, Australia.